Exploring Ultra Rapid Data Assimilation Based on Ensemble Transform Kalman Filter with the Lorenz 96 Model: EXPERIMENT

 \subsection{Experimental design of URDA}

-The experimental design of URDA is outlined as follows. \begin{enumerate} \item An observing system simulation experiment (OSSE) is performed to save the true states and analysis ensembles. \item URDA experiments are conducted using observations and baseline forecasts generated from the saved true states and analysis ensembles, respectively. \end{enumerate}
+The experimental design of URDA is outlined as follows. \begin{enumerate} \item An observing system simulation experiment (OSSE) is performed to save the true states for evaluation of URDA and the analysis ensembles as the initial values of URDA. \item URDA experiments are conducted using observations and baseline forecasts generated from the saved true states and analysis ensembles, respectively. \end{enumerate}

 As preparation for the URDA experiments, the OSSE procedure is described.
-First, a one-year spin-up is performed, followed by a two-year plus 30-day integration of the Lorenz 96 model, which is saved as the true state.
+First, a $1$-year spin-up is performed, followed by a $2$-year plus $30$-day integration of the Lorenz 96 model, which is saved as the true state.
 Then, observations for the OSSE are generated by adding Gaussian noise $\mathcal{N}(0,1)$ to the true state.
 Here, the dimension of the observation space is $p=n$, the observation interval is $\Delta t=0.05$, and the observation operator is the identity matrix.
 Subsequently, the assimilation and forecast cycles are performed.
-LETKF is employed as the data assimilation method, with an ensemble size of 10 members.
-The multiplicative inflation factor $\delta$ and the localization scale $\sigma$ were tuned, with values of $\delta=1.03$ and $\sigma=5.5$ selected, respectively.
+LETKF is employed as the data assimilation method, with an ensemble size of $10$ members.
+The multiplicative inflation factor $\alpha^{multi}$ and the localization scale $\sigma$ were tuned, with values of $\alpha^{multi}=1.03$ and $\sigma=5.5$ selected, respectively.
 The forecast ensemble at the initial time was generated by adding Gaussian noise $\mathcal{N}(0,1)$ to the true state, similar to the observations.
 To avoid using poor-quality analysis ensembles, the data from the first 30 days is removed.
 Accordingly, the true state from the first 30 days is also removed.
-Furthermore, to provide independent initial values for the URDA experiments, 293 steps of true states and analysis ensembles extracted every 60 hours from the remaining two years are saved.
+Furthermore, to provide independent initial values for the URDA experiments, 293 steps of true states and analysis ensembles extracted every 60 hours from the remaining $2$ years are saved.